kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 The AWS Load Balancer Controller manages Kubernetes Services in a compatible way with the legacy aws cloud provider.
 The annotation `service.beta.kubernetes.io/aws-load-balancer-type` is used to determine which controller reconciles the service.
 If the annotation value is `nlb-ip` or `external`, legacy cloud provider ignores the service resource (provided it has the correct patch) so that the AWS Load Balancer controller can take over.
 For all other values of the annotation, the legacy cloud provider will handle the service.
 Note that this annotation should be specified during service creation and not edited later.

 The legacy cloud provider patch was added in Kubernetes v1.20 and is backported to Kubernetes v1.18.18+, v1.19.10+.

+!!!note ""
+    To be able to provision an internal NLB with target type `instance` it can be achieved with the combination of the following annotations:
+        - service.beta.kubernetes.io/aws-load-balancer-type: external
+        - service.beta.kubernetes.io/aws-load-balancer-scheme: internal
+        - service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: instance